AndreaMas/nerf-dataset-creator-plugin/README.md

 ![UnityCapture](https://user-images.githubusercontent.com/32450751/148696613-df457232-7c66-43be-a7bb-fe1f0ea95f48.png)

-A Unity plugin for easy creation of synthetic datasets for NeRF is presented (Reural Radiance Fields: https://www.matthewtancik.com/nerf).
+A Unity plugin for easy creation of synthetic datasets for NeRF is presented (Neural Radiance Fields: https://www.matthewtancik.com/nerf).
 The output dataset file is identical to the Blender data-sets used in the original NeRF paper.

 The plugin spawns cameras around a target, capturing images from them.
 A simple GUI is provided to help the user choose: which game object to target; how many cameras are spawned and in what configuration; how many images are wanted for training testing and validation.
 The output file contains the captured images, the ground-truth position and orientation of such cameras, depth and normal maps for final NeRF evaluation purposes.